harmsel/ImmersiveEnvironments/README.md

 * Change the frequency of the blinking led in the code, upload again.
 Can you see the difference?

 ## Install/remove a Library
-* Open Arduino
-* Go to Tools > Manage Libraries
-* Search for “name of the lib”
+* Arduino → Tools > Manage Libraries -> Search for “name of the lib”
 * Remove: Go to 'Arduino' → ' Preferences .
 You will find the 'Sketchbook location' Open en find the location of the Libraries
 * Remove (delete) using finder.
 Normaly are the libs in Documents/Arduino/Libraries